 Coaching for staff development has become a key concept in many schools.
 When managed correctly…

-In December 2018 Ofsted updated their Inspection Data Summary Report (IDSR) for Key Stage 4.
+In December 2018 Ofsted announced changes to their Inspection Data Summary Report (IDSR) for Key Stage 1, Key Stage 2 as well as phonics.
 Ofsted inspectors will use these reports when preparing for inspections and forming key lines of enquiry.
 All data in the IDSR is sourced from the Department for Education (DfE).
 Schools should note that the IDSR may include ‘areas to investigate’ that are not substantiated with supporting data in the IDSR itself.

 Further guidance from Ofsted on the IDSR 2018 for primary education can be found here.